 As the blood flow and milk duct production increase and your breasts expand in size, they become achy and painful.
 This can begin just a couple of weeks after conception.
 Sometimes, it can be the first sign of pregnancy.

-This discomfort will peak in the first trimester as the hormones complete the jobs they are there to do.
+This discomfort will peak in the first trimester as your hormones first begin to increase.
 Until then, the best things to do are:

-- Wear a soft, supportive bra (no pinchy underwires).
+- Wear a soft, supportive bra (without underwires).

 - Wear loose clothing to minimize constriction of the breasts.